-- (iv) Commercial Bill (CB): Organised in 1990, a CB is issued by the All India Financial Institutions (AIFIs), Non-Banking Finance Companies (NBFCs), Scheduled Commercial Banks, Merchant Banks, Co-operative Banks and the Mutual Funds.
+- to obtain a specified credit rating from an agency approved by the RBI (such as CRISIL, ICRA, etc). - (iv) Commercial Bill (CB): Organised in 1990, a CB is issued by the All India Financial Institutions (AIFIs), Non-Banking Finance Companies (NBFCs), Scheduled Commercial Banks, Merchant Banks, Co-operative Banks and the Mutual Funds.
 It replaced the old Bill Market available since 1952 in the country. - (v) Call Money Market (CMM): This is basically an inter-bank money market where funds are borrowed and lent, generally, for one day-that is why this is also known as over-night borrowing market (also called money at call).
 Fund can be borrowed/raised for a maximum period upto 14 days (called short notice).
-Borrowing in this market may take place against securities or without securities.
-Rate of interest in this market 'glides' with the 'repo rate' of the time the principle remains very simple-longer the period, higher the interest rate.
-Depending upon the availability and demand of fund in this market the real call rate revovles nearby the current repo rate.
+Borrowing in this market may take place against securities or without securities.11 Rate of interest in this market 'glides' with the 'repo rate' of the time the principle remains very simple-longer the period, higher the interest rate.
+Depending upon the availability and demand of fund in this market the real call rate revolves nearby the current repo rate.